IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 ## Overview

-This tutorial will guide you through the process of setting up an advanced mapping between a CQRS Command and a Domain Entity Class using Intent Architect.
-This allows for the automatic generation of code that maps the properties from a command (or DTO) to the associated properties or fields of a domain entity.
+This tutorial will guide you through setting up advanced mapping between a CQRS Command and a Domain Entity Class using Intent Architect.
+This allows for automatic code generation that maps properties from a command (or DTO) to associated properties or fields of a domain entity.

 ## Create a New Module Builder Application

 - Open Intent Architect and create a new Module Builder application named `ElementMappingModule`.
-- Ensure you include the necessary components: `Module Builder C#`, `Domain` and `Services`.
+- Ensure you include the necessary components: `Module Builder C#`, `Domain`, and `Services`.
-- Once the `ElementMappingModule` is created, right-click on the newly created application and select `Manage Modules`.
+- Once the `ElementMappingModule` is created, right-click on the new application and select `Manage Modules`.
 - Search for `cqrs`.
 - Install the `Intent.Modelers.Services.CQRS` module.
-Expand the `Options` section on the right hand side and check `Install metadata only`.
+Expand the `Options` section on the right-hand side and check `Install metadata only`.

-## Setup designer settings
+## Setup Designer Settings

 ![Designer settings](images/designer-settings.png)

 - In the `Module Builder`, create a `Designer Settings` named `Explicit Mapper Settings`.
-- Within this folder, create a `Designer Settings` item and name it `Command Extension`.
+- Within this folder, create a `Designer Settings` item named `Command Extension`.
 - Set the `Extended Designers` property to reference the `Services` designer.
 - Add an `Element Extension` with the name `Command Extension` and target the `Command` type from the CQRS module.